nas5w/typeofnan-javascript-quizzes/content/questions/template-literals/index.md

 <!-- explanation -->

-Template Literals Syntax will throw an error in (EI11,EI10).
-To fix this error use a transpiler of `es2015` with babel to resolve this issue.
+Template literals are a feature of ES2015 (also known as ES6).
+In earlier environments, such as on IE11, this code will throw a SyntaxError.

+Like with all modern syntax, in order to write concise, readable code in the latest and greatest version of the language, while still permitting obsolete browsers to understand your code, use a transpiler like [Babel](https://babeljs.io/) to automatically translate your code down to ES5-compatible syntax.